brookeschoen/teacupsports/source/track_and_field/track_and_field.rst

 Usain Bolt
 ----------
-Bolt is a nine-time Olympic gold medallist.
-He won the 100m, 200m, and 4x100m relay at three consecutive Olympic Games to acheive this.
+Bolt is a nine-time Olympic gold medalist.
+He won the 100m, 200m, and 4x100m relay at three consecutive Olympic Games to achieve this.
 He holds the fastest 100m dash time of all-time with the time of 9.58 seconds.
 This happened on August 16, 2009 at the Olympic Games in Berlin.